-A consistent morning drop off routine is an integral part a successful day for your child.
+A consistent morning drop-off routine is an integral part a successful day for your child.
+IMPORTANT:

-• Step 1: Accompany your child to his/her cubby to drop off items.

-- The outside door (Northwest corner) of the Confederation Building must be used at all times.
+- The attendance sheet must be filled out mornings and evenings. - Children must never be left alone inside the Daycare, outside the Daycare or in the car. - Step 1: Accompany your child to his/her cubby to drop off items. - The outside door (Northwest corner) of the Confederation Building must be used at all times.
 It is strictly forbidden to go through the library. - Please ensure that your child has all the necessary clothing needed for the day including, outdoor clothing at all times.
-Please, note outdoor activities start as early as 9:15.
+Please note that outdoor activities start as early as 9:15.
 You are required to drop off any missing items by that time.
-For your convenience, a list of seasonal items required is posted on your child's cubby. - Step 2: Accompany your child to the washroom to use the toilet (if potty-training or trained) and make sure that their child washes their hands using the hand washing sequence recommended by the Department of Health. - Step3: Accompany your child to the teacher(s) on duty to ensure they know your child is present.
-At this time, please advise the teacher of any special concerns or necessary information that will ensure your child's wellbeing. - IMPORTANT: - The attendance sheet must be filled mornings and evenings. - Children must never be left alone inside the Daycare, outside the Daycare or/in the car.
+For your convenience, a list of seasonal items required is posted on your child's cubby. - Step 2: Accompany your child to the washroom to use the toilet (if potty-training or trained) and make sure that their child washes their hands using the hand washing sequence recommended by the Department of Health. - Step 3: Accompany your child to the Educator(s) on duty to ensure they know your child is present.
+At this time, please advise the Educator of any special concerns or necessary information that will ensure your child's wellbeing.

 NOTE: If someone else must come to pick up your child, please notify the Daycare of the change as soon possible.
-This practice helps avoid any confusion among the parents, children and the employees.
+This practice helps avoid any confusion among the parents, children, and the employees.
+The person picking up must also have identification to show the Educators or other staff.